Photo credit: Flickr

 From my perspective, people should never be policed for their own thoughts.
 People often complain that religion is a tool for manipulating the masses, which I can agree with to an extent.
 But what many do not realize is there are people, like myself, who willfully choose to follow a belief system simply not because of being ‘conditioned’ during adolescence, but because our personal experiences and convictions have led us to follow them.
 My wife and I have both freely chosen to identify as Christians and to raise our children in hopes they will pass on our values as they choose to as well, and we are grateful to live in a country where we are free to do so.

 Given the current political climate, my biggest fear is it may be only a matter of time before either all these subjective, individualistic rules of political correctness will cause western civilization to implode on itself or influence the government to become an Orwellian state.
 But I think what it all boils down to is an issue of respecting human dignity.

 As long as we maintain open communication with one another about our experiences, we will gain a deeper understanding of each other’s worldviews and why we all cling to what we believe in.
-But if compassionate and reasonable dialogue is no longer a possibility, then we may very well be on the brink of a cultural civil war – and I sincerely hope and pray, for the sake of everyone in my life I hold dear, that it will never come down to this.
+If compassionate and reasonable dialogue is no longer a possibility, then we may very well be on our way out of the frying pan and into the fire — and I sincerely hope and pray, for the sake of everyone in my life I hold dear, that it will never come down to this.

 1 CTV News: https://calgary.ctvnews.ca/red-deer-s-pride-crosswalk-to-be-repainted-following-vandalism-paint-issues-1.3026956, Global News: https://globalnews.ca/news/3530845/lethbridges-pride-rainbow-crosswalk-smeared-with-manure-rust-paint/, CBC News: http://www.cbc.ca/news/canada/edmonton/fort-mcmurray-pride-crosswalk-defaced-vandalized-tire-marks-1.4229845